Christopher KolendaSenior Fellow

 Chris graduated from the United States Military Academy and went on to serve in the United States Army with great distinction, to include leading large, complex organizations in the United States, Europe, and in combat in Afghanistan.

 In 2007-08, he commanded an airborne infantry task force in Kunar and Nuristan provinces and pioneered an innovative approach to counterinsurgency.
 Employing locally-tailored combinations of armed diplomacy, conflict resolution, personal relationships, and high degrees of leverage, his unit dramatically improved the levels of stability in what had been one of the most violent areas of Afghanistan.
 According to a 2012 study by the Center of Naval Analyses, his unit’s performance was among the most highly successful in America’s longest war.

-His efforts have been featured in two New York Times bestselling books -- "The Outpost" by Jake Tapper and "Stones into Schools" by Greg Mortenson -- as well as in numerous newspaper and journal articles and studies, such as the Washington Post, Wall Street Journal, The New York Times, The Economist, and The London Times.
+His efforts have been featured in two New York Times bestselling books: The Outpost by Jake Tapper and Stones into Schools by Greg Mortenson, as well as in numerous newspaper and journal articles and studies, such as the Washington Post, Wall Street Journal, New York Times, The Economist, and The London Times.

-A highly sought-after speaker and writer, Kolenda is the editor and coauthor of "Leadership: The Warrior's Art," which has appeared on the professional reading lists of the Army, Navy, Air Force, Marines, and many professional schools.
-His new book, "The Counterinsurgency Challenge," is a provocative look at adaptive leadership in complex and dangerous combat environments.
+A highly sought-after speaker and writer, Christopher Kolenda is the editor and coauthor of Leadership: The Warrior's Art, which has appeared on the professional reading lists of the Army, Navy, Air Force, Marines, and many professional schools.
+His new book, The Counterinsurgency Challenge, is a journey of a combat leader seeking intellectual courage.

 Trump’s Options for Winning in AfghanistanAugust 9, 2017

 How will Afghan, US leaders respond to deadly Taliban attack?April 25, 2017

 Afghanistan is at risk of becoming the new VietnamApril 20, 2017